OtherRealms/Shot-Manager-Guide/index.rst

 * The Tick Box on the Left of your shot name will add it to the output/render queue.
 * Click '-' to delete the shot
 * **Queue all** to add all shots to output/render queue.
-To activate a shot simply select it in the list
+To activate a shot simply select it in the list!

 Shot data
 ---------------